Doosan Engineering & Construction: History

-In 2006, Doosan Engineering & Construction acquires Mitsui Babcock Energy, a UK based boiler design and engineering company, for $169.5 million US dollars.
+In 2006, Doosan Engineering & Construction acquires Mitsui Babcock Energy, the United Kingdom based boiler design and engineering company, for $169.5 million US dollars.

 In 2019, Doosan Engineering and Construction is announced to be delisted from the stock market after becoming an affiliate of Doosan Heavy Industries & Construction.

 On June 15, 2020, Doosan Engineering and Construction looks to separate from the Doosan Group as it tries to find a buyer.
 Doosan E&C reported it is spinning off some assets and liabilities to Valuegrowth Corporation and will own 69.5% of Valuegrowth's common stock.

 Major activities

 Civil works

 The Company handles design, implementation, maintenance and repair for all types of civil engineering, including expressways, subways, roads, bridges, industrial and residential complex construction, reclamation, and port construction.

 Plant

-The Company has track records throughout diverse fields of the plant engineering business, including energy, industrial and environmental plants.
+The company has track records throughout diverse fields of the plant engineering business, including energy, industrial and environmental plants.
 It has constructed facilities such as low-temperature liquefied gas storage tanks and gas processing plants not only in Korea but also in many parts of the world, most recently the Madagascar ammonia terminal project.